Optimal Capacity Modification for Many-To-One Matching Problems: Stable and Efficient Matchings

-\begin{example} Consider the instance in \cref{ex:stable-eff}.
+\begin{example} While \maxsta\ can be solved easily with \cref{alg:minmax}, it does not give an optimal solution for \maxse.
+Consider the instance in \cref{ex:stable-eff}.
 Add 10 more schools $w_1',\dots w_5',v_1,\dots,v_5$.
 The $w_1',\dots,w_5'$ schools rank the $u_i$ students in the same way as $w_1,\dots,w_5$.
-Furthermore, for each $u_i$ we extend his preference list by first appending $v_i$ and then the $w_j'$ schools for each $j$ such that $w_j$ is acceptable to $u_i$, to the end of his preference list in the same order as the acceptable $w_j$ schools.
-Finally, for each school~$x\in \{ w_1,\dots,w_5,v_1,\dots,v_5\}$, add a dummy student~$d^x$ such that each school and its dummy student mutually consider each other best.
-The preferences and the priorities are; for the sake of space constraints, we omit the $\succ$ symbol:
+Furthermore, for each $u_i$ we extend her preference list by first appending $v_i$ and then the $w_j'$ schools for each $j$ such that $w_j$ is acceptable to $u_i$, to the end of her preference list in the same order as the acceptable $w_j$ schools.
+Finally, for each of $\{ w_1,\dots,w_5,v_1,\dots,v_5\}$, add a dummy student, such that each school and its dummy student mutually consider each other best.
+The preferences are (excluding the dummy students in the preference lists):

 Each capacity is one.
 It is clear that there is no stable and efficient matching without capacity increases: each school with a dummy student must admit only its dummy student and $u_1,\dots,u_5$ cannot be assigned in a stable and efficient way to $w_1',\dots,w_5'$ as we have seen in \cref{ex:stable-eff}.
 There is an optimal capacity increase vector, where the maximum increase is one: increase each of $v_1,\dots,v_5$'s capacity by one and the others by zero.
 Then, if we assign $u_i$ to $v_i$ it will be both stable and Pareto-efficient.
-However, if we increase the capacity of each school by one, then all of $u_1,\dots,u_5$ must be assigned to a school among $w_1,\dots,w_5$.
+However, if we increase all school capacities by one, then all of $u_1,\dots,u_5$ must be assigned to a school among $w_1,\dots,w_5$.
 But as we have seen in \cref{ex:stable-eff}, it is not possible to do in a stable and efficient way. \end{example}